ishaan-gupta1/Chess/README.md

 Pass and play, or play against simple bot.

 Currently has essentially all normal chess features, check, checkmate, en passant, castling, and can move back and forth between moves.
-Has 10:00 timer.
+Has 10:00 timer on pass and play mode.

 Click pieces to move.